Last Updated: July 18, 2026

 Q8: Will flashing erase my data?

-A: Yes, flashing with SP Flash Tool restores the device to factory state, including Android 10, HIOS 7.0 default settings.
-All apps, photos, contacts, and accounts will be removed.
-Back up everything you need before you start.
-There is no way to recover data once the flash is complete.
+A: Yes, flashing firmware using SP Flash Tool will reset your device to its original factory condition, including its Android 10, HIOS 7.0 default settings.
+All applications, photos, contacts, and user accounts will be deleted.
+It is essential to back up all necessary data before you begin, as there is no method to recover information once the flash procedure is finished.

 People Also Ask About Tecno Pova LD7